School buses by country: Singapore

 In Singapore, student transport by bus is usually provided by local scheduled public transport bus services, such as the 31, 72, 88, 179 and 199 services, as well as various train services.
 Dedicated bus services for school students are usually contracted out to local bus companies, using ordinary buses which are used for other purposes when not in use for school journeys.
 The Singaporean Ministry of Education has created the Information Notice Board for School Bus Services (IBSB) platform, on which different bus operators can submit bids for the opportunity to provide school bus services.

-The school bus fares in Singapore are paid by the students' parents.
-Under the newly introduced 9-month payment schedule, parents can spread the yearly amount over 9 equal payments.
-This schedule has been implemented to reduce the financial strain put on parents from having to pay fees in advance in January, May and October.
-Even though the monthly fee under the 9-month payment schedule is higher, parents only need to pay for the 9 months of which the school year is comprised.

-The National University of Singapore (NUS) has its own internal shuttle bus system that is operated by ComfortDelGro.

 South Korea

 South Korea attaches great importance to student traffic safety.
 Over the years, laws and regulations have specified the school bus and vehicle management rules for picking up students.
 The research and development of educational projects and facilities has gradually formed a student traffic safety management system.

 Current status of Korean elementary and middle school cars

 South Korea has a 12-year compulsory education system.
 Primary and secondary schools are compulsory.
 Most kindergartens and primary schools in Korea are private schools.
 Because schools are located near residential areas, most Korean students go to schools on foot.
 Therefore, people can often see a group of students walking to the school in the morning.
 Students who live further away from school uses public transportation like subway or bus.
 There are limited number of private schools who need school buses.